mozilla-iam/cis/docs/Security.md

 1. Attacker able to modify CIS code or data/identity vault/stream (by owning serverless functions or the IAM account)
     1. Identities must be verifiable without trusting CIS
-    2. Identity's authentation data is not stored by CIS
+    2. Identity's authentication data is not stored by CIS

 2. Attacker able to modify publisher (f.e. "mozillians.org") user profiles
     1. CIS must validate all changes so that a publisher may only emit changes that